jedi661/UoFiddler/README.md

 - Added combo box for multiple selection of directories to quickly switch between them.
 - Tiledata now has a ToolStripComboBox that sets predefined patterns for selecting settings.
 - Tiledata now has a sound button that disables and enables the message box and plays a sound located in the main directory.
 This feature works for both items and land tiles, so no more messages and the Windows sound.

+Version : 4.10.5
+- Added option to export hue names and ids to file - in case you need all hues list for some reason.
+- Updated nuget packages to latest.

+Version : 4.10.4
+- Updated map file unpacking process in UOP Packer plugin.
+When unpacking maps plugin will remove extra bytes from end of the mul files as some of the UOP maps contain additional 196 bytes.
+This extra bytes break some of the tooling
+- Extracting maps no longer requires setting index file path.

+Version : 4.10.3
+- Fixed art.mul/idx unpacking in UOP Packer plugin.

 Version : 4.10.2
 - Fixed preview coloring in hue editor.